bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/escs.md

 The minumim requirements for an ESC of either type are:

 * Bi-directional control - they operate in forward and reverse (most ESCS for UAVs and hobby drones only operate in one direction)
-* Controlled by a PWM input where 1500 micro-seconds is stopped, 1900 is full forward and 1100 is full reverse
+* Controlled by a PWM input where:
+    * 1900 us is full forward
+    * 1500 us is stopped
+    * 1100 us is full reverse

 # Brushless ESCs

+/images/introduction/hardware/hardware-besc.png

 The following brushless ESCs are supported for use with ArduSub: